willowmck/eks-gateway-poc/README.md

 }
 ```

-We can modify our rego rule to apply policy to map to `sub` as well as `email` claims
+We can modify our rego rule to apply policy to map to `name` instead of the `email` claim
 ```bash
 kubectl --context ${CLUSTER1} apply -f - <<EOF
 apiVersion: v1